Riley-Brown/react-speech-to-text/README.md

 **Thanks to https://github.com/iwgx for the suggestion https://github.com/Riley-Brown/react-speech-to-text/issues/2**

 Optional config object to have more control over the google cloud speech settings.
-These options will only be passed if using `crossBrowser: true` on browsers not supporting SpeechRecognition API.
+These options will only be passed if using `crossBrowser: true` on browsers not supporting SpeechRecognition API, or on all browsers if passing `useOnlyGoogleCloud: true`.
 All options can be found here https://cloud.google.com/speech-to-text/docs/reference/rest/v1/RecognitionConfig

 - Type: `GoogleCloudRecognitionConfig`
 - Required: `false`